1 Part Course |

 Session 4 – Case Studies

-• The final session of EPC Turnkey includes the review of a series of cases where problems evolved during the construction implementation phase, with varying degrees of success in dealing with the resultant issues
+• Session 4 covers a series of cases where problems evolved during the construction implementation phase, with varying degrees of success in dealing with the resultant issues

-EPC contract training is delivered by a specialist with a unique blend of experience.
-This includes Law, Corporate Banking, Investment Banking, Corporate Financial Management, General Management and Workout.
-The trainer has gained a worldwide reputation for the quality and depth of training courses he has developed and presented over 20+ years.
+With a thorough knowledge of the EPC contract, sessions are delivered by a specialist with a unique blend of experience in Law, Corporate Banking, Investment Banking, Corporate Financial Management, General Management and Workout.
+Our expert has gained a worldwide reputation for quality and depth, having developed and presented for over 20 years.

-Having trained as a lawyer at Cambridge and the Middle Temple, our specialist trainer was called to the English bar.
+• Having trained as a lawyer at Cambridge and the Middle Temple, our specialist was called to the English bar.

-• 5 years with an American bank (Chase), the world’s largest financier of oil & gas projects, as a corporate relationship manager in New York and London.
-Whilst in this role, our EPC online course lead was exposed to the development of the North Sea projects and petrochemicals.
+• He spent 5 years with American bank Chase (the world’s largest financier of oil & gas projects) as a corporate relationship manager in New York and London.
+Here, he was exposed to the development of the North Sea projects and petrochemicals.

-• 6 years: investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), primarily involved in mergers and acquisitions and corporate restructurings.
+• Our Turnkey training lead spent 6 years in investment banking in Hong Kong and London (Wardley, HSBC's investment banking subsidiary), primarily focused on mergers and acquisitions and corporate restructurings.

-• 6 years: CFO of a public group with a joint head office in the United States and Australia.
-In this role, he was engaged in some 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.
+• Spending 6 years as CFO of a public group with a joint head office in the United States and Australia, this expert was engaged in some 35 acquisitions, over 20 equity raisings and a large number of complex financings, many of them structured on a limited recourse basis.

-• 18 months: responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.
+• He spent 18 months responsible for the ‘workout’ of a company in severe financial difficulties, being appointed as General Manager by KPMG.

 • Understand why traditional contracts often fail to meet lenders' requirements in limited recourse financing transactions.